textcreationpartnership/A00256/README.md

 ##Content Summary##

 #####Front#####
-Articles to be enquired of, vvithin the Diocesse of Sarisbury, in the first visitation of the right

 #####Body#####

-Articles to be enquired of, vvithin the Diocesse of Sarisbury, in the first visitation of the right **Types of content**
+1. Articles concerning the Clargie.

+1. Articles concerning the Church.

+1. Articles concerning Ecclesiasticall Officers.

+1. Articles concerning Schoolemasters.

+1. Articles concerning the Parishioners, and other of the Laity.

+**Types of content**

   * Oh, Mr. Jourdain, there is **prose** in there!